'Judge Judy' is coming to an end after 25 seasons

 According to the 77-year-old host, the network made the decision to utilize repeats of the program.

-"What they decided to do was sell a couple of years' worth of reruns," she explained.
+"What they decided to do was sell a couple of years' worth of reruns," the Emmy Award winning TV personality explained.

 Although court will soon be adjourned, Sheindlin said it isn't the end of the line as she is "not tired."